Table of Contents

 Balanced Funds

-Balanced funds are, like all mutual funds, often categorized by their objective, and their asset allocation will reflect this objective.
-For example, the equity component of a balanced fund could feature more money market accounts or more stocks depending on its objective.
-These allocations are often fixed, but not necessarily.
-No investment type or mix can guarantee growth, however, and may instead lose value over time.
+Balanced funds, like all mutual funds, are often categorized by their objective, and their asset allocation reflects that objective.
+These allocations are often fixed, but not always.
+No investment type or mix can guarantee growth and may lose value over time.

 Target Date Funds

-Target date funds are a type of hybrid mutual fund where the objective is defined by a target year or decade.
-One common feature of target date funds is that their allocation could gradually shift more conservative, to a higher bond allocation than stocks, as the target year or decade approaches.
-This is not built into every target date fund, and could also be a feature of other kinds of mutual funds.
-This is just one possible approach to investing toward a target date or other objective.
-The principal value of the Retirement Funds and Target Funds (collectively, the “target date funds”) is not guaranteed at any time, including at or after the target date.
+Target date funds are a type of hybrid mutual fund where the objective is defined by a target year or date.
+One common feature of target date funds is that their allocation may gradually become more conservative, with a higher bond allocation than stocks, as the target year or date approaches.
+This feature is not included in every target date fund and may also appear in other kinds of mutual funds.
+It is one possible approach to investing toward a target date or other objective.
+The principal value of the funds is not guaranteed at any time, including at or after the target date.

-For example, a target retirement 2050 fund could have a higher stock allocation and lower bond allocation now.
-But by the year 2050, the bond allocation could be much higher than the stock allocation.
+For example, a target retirement 2050 fund may have a higher stock allocation and lower bond allocation today.
+By the year 2050, the bond allocation may be much higher than the stock allocation.

 Advantages of Hybrid Mutual Funds

-• Diversification: Since hybrid funds can invest in multiple security types or a combination of other mutual funds, an investor may be able to get a broadly diversified portfolio within just one fund.
-Diversification does not guarantee growth or protection from loss.
+• Diversification: Since hybrid funds can invest in multiple security types or a combination of other mutual funds, an investor may gain broad diversified portfolio within a single fund.
+Diversification does not guarantee growth or help protect against loss.

-• Reduced Volatility: Since hybrid funds may combine diverse investment securities with different risk attributes, they can reduce volatility (large value fluctuations) compared to stocks or mutual funds that invest in only stocks.
-Bonds and mutual funds composed only of bonds could be even less volatile.
+• Reduced Volatility: Because hybrid funds may combine investment securities with different risk characteristics, they may reduce volatility, or large value fluctuations, compared to funds that invest only in stocks.
+Bond funds may be even less volatile.

-• Simplicity: Hybrid funds can simplify the process of researching, analyzing and buying investments by reducing the number of funds needed to build a diversified portfolio.
+• Simplicity: Hybrid funds can simplify the process of researching, analyzing, and purchasing investments by reducing the number of funds needed to build a diversified portfolio.

-• Cost Savings: Although some hybrid funds can have above-average expenses compared to funds in other categories, investing in just one hybrid fund can help reduce total investment costs compared to investing in multiple funds to achieve the same objective.
+• Cost Savings: Some hybrid funds may have higher expenses than funds in other categories.
+However, investing in one hybrid fund may reduce total investment costs compared to holding multiple funds to pursue the same objective.

 Disadvantages of Hybrid Mutual Funds